Historic Kazakhstan election sparks hope for a taste of democracy | DW | 08.06.2019

 Opposition on the ballot

-None of Kazakhstan elections in the past have been recognized as free and fair by the international community.
+None of Kazakhstan's previous elections have been recognized as free and fair by the international community.
 Still, there does seem to be an attempt to show voters that there is a choice.
-The elections include Kazakhstan's first female presidential candidate and also its first truly critical candidate in more than a decade.
+Sunday's election includes Kazakhstan's first female presidential candidate and also its first truly critical candidate in more than a decade.

-In his sparse campaign office in the capital Nur-Sultan, Kosanov hands out flyers to volunteers and tells DW that the campaign is a good opportunity to have a broader platform for government criticism and take the temperature among voters across the country.
+In his sparse campaign office in the capital, Nur-Sultan, Kosanov hands out flyers to volunteers and tells DW that the campaign is a good opportunity to have a broader platform for government criticism and take the temperature among voters.
 Kosanov hopes to attract the protest vote.
-Even if time restrictions and geography have prevented him from travelling the vast country of Kazakhstan to campaign, Kosanov says regular live social media meetings with voters have given him a sense that Kazakhs want to voice their discontent.
+Even if time restrictions and geography have prevented him from traveling the vast country to campaign, Kosanov says regular live social media meetings with voters have given him a sense that Kazakhs want to voice their discontent.

 Read more: An Uzbek princess falls from grace